Learning Action Conditions from Instructional Manuals for Instruction Understanding

 \subsection{Hyperparameters}

 We train our models until performance convergence is observed on the heuristically constructed dataset.
 The training time for the weakly supervised learning is roughly 6-8 hours.
 For all the finetuning that involves our annotated-sets, we train the models for roughly 10-15 epochs for all the model variants, where the training time varies from 1-2 hours.
 We list all the hyperparameters used in~\tbref{tab:hyparams}.
 The basic hyperparameters such as learning rate, batch size, and gradient accumulation steps are kept consistent for all kinds of training in this work, including training on the weakly supervised data, finetuning on the annotated-sets, as well as during the second-stage self-training.
-We also include the search bounds and number of trials in~\tbref{tab:search}, that all of our models adopt the same search bounds and ranges of trials.
+All of our models adopt the same search bounds and ranges of trials as in~\tbref{tab:search}.